rhinoman/odmp/README.md

 ## Documentation:

-- Attempts at documentation will be found int he [wiki](https://github.com/rhinoman/odmp/wiki)
+- Attempts at documentation will be found in the [wiki](https://github.com/rhinoman/odmp/wiki)

 ## Rationale: